telerik/blazor-docs/getting-started/repl.md

 ### Toolbar

-The Toolbar of Telerik REPL for Blazor contains the commands that can be performed with the code in the [Editor](#editor):
+The Toolbar of Telerik REPL for Blazor contains the operations that can be performed:

 * `Run` - executes the code from the editor and renders it in the [Result View](#result-view)

 * `Get Started` - links the [getting started article](https://telerik.com/blazor-ui/repl/getting-started) for the product

 * `Share` - allows you to share the snippet.
 The menu is divided in two sections:
     *  `Share` - In the popup, you will find a generated public link with the snippet will that you can share as desired.
-The menu also provides buttons to directly share it in the corresponding social medias.
+The menu also provides several options for direct sharing in social medias.
-    * `Embed` - generates a link which you can use to embed the snippet.
+    * `Embed` - generates a link which you can use to embed the snippet in blog posts and other websites.
 Based on your use case, you can choose whether to embed only the Editor, the Result View, the Error Console or all three.
 A preview of the embed will be loaded in the popup upon selecting the desired option.

 * `Feedback` - leads to the [public feedback portal for Telerik REPL for Blazor](https://feedback.telerik.com/repl) where you can share your enhancement requests and eventual bug reports.
 We use it to constantly monitor the community interest and demand and thus improve our products.

-### Sidebar - Drawer
+### Sidebar

-The Sidebar/Drawer provides the following functionalities:
+The Sidebar provides the following functionalities:

-* NuGet Package Manager - it allows you to install the desired NuGet packages.
-The latest version of `Telerik UI for Blazor` is installed by default and you can add any other packages that are stored in the public `nuget.org` repository.
+* NuGet Package Manager - it allows you to install third party NuGet packages that are stored in the public `nuget.org` repository.
+If the published NuGet requires accepting license agreement, you will see a prompt for confirming your acceptance.
+Regarding `Telerik UI for Blazor` package, latest version is installed by default, so no further action is required form your side.

 * Static Asset Manager - it allows you to add a CDN with your desired CSS or JavaScript files.
 Place the file URL in the input and click the download button.
-You don't need to reference the files, Telerik REPL for Blazor will do that for you.
-Once the desired CDN is added, you can easily enable/disable it via a switch.
+This automatically add references for the corresponding files.
+Once the desired asset is added, you can easily enable/disable it via a switch.
 In case some of the installed NuGet packages include CSS/JavaScript files, they will automatically be listed in this section, so you can manage them.

-* Telerik UI Asset Manager - provides a summary of the installed Telerik UI packages and a dropdown to choose the desired theme to apply in the application.
-The menu allows choosing between the [built-in themes]({%slug general-information/themes%}) and some of their most commonly used [swatches]({%slug themes-swatches%}).
+* Telerik UI Asset Manager - provides a summary of the installed Telerik UI package version and a dropdown for selecting one of the [built-in themes]({%slug general-information/themes%}) (Default, Material, Bootstrap) and some of their corresponding [color swatches]({%slug themes-swatches%}).
+By selecting different theme or swatch, you can immediately see the applied styles in the Results view.

-* Config button - by clicking it you can open the `Startup.cs` file of the project and modify it if desired.
-You can use this for configuring services or other settings in the app.
+* Startup Config  - by clicking the config icon at the bottom of the Sidebar, you can open the `Startup.cs` file of the project and modify it if desired.
+This way you you can configure services or other settings in the your code.

 ### Editor